Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Introduction

 \emph{Acknowledgements.} This article presents and extends part of the work carried out by the author in her PhD thesis under the supervision of Wendy Lowen and Boris Shoikhet.
 I am very grateful to both of them for the interesting discussions and their helpful comments.
+I would also like to thank an anonymous referee for the useful remarks that lead not only to the generalization of some results appearing in a previous version of the text but also to significant improvements on the presentation of the paper.